 As does the majority of TEPAC, CEI and CGFI strongly support public participation as an integral part of the democratic political process.
-It is encouraging that Peru has committed to provisions that call for greater civic involvement and transparency in relation to environmental issues.
+It is encouraging that Colombia has committed to provisions that call for greater civic involvement and transparency in relation to environmental issues.

-Our dissent concerns the majority report's view that a CAFTA-like framework for public participation should be included.
-CEI and CGFI would note that the agreement in Article 18.5 establishes an Environmental Affairs Council that would establish mechanisms and procedures for public participation relating to exchanging information, providing input for meetings, and receiving public views and comments on the issues.
-In addition, Article 18.6 outlines numerous opportunities for public participation in providing input, submissions and consultations in relation to implementation of the environmental provisions.

-With such extensive public participation provisions in the Agreement, CEI and CGFI are opposed to further expanding those using the CAFTA model, which creates a complex bureaucratic structure that may deflect the focus toward procedural and bureaucratic minutiae rather than substantive issues.
+Our dissent concerns the majority report's favorable view of the establishment of an Environmental Affairs Council (Article 18.5) that would set up mechanisms and procedures for public participation relating to exchanging information, providing input for meetings, and receiving public views and comments on the issues.
+CEI and CGFI would offer that such a framework creates a complex bureaucratic structure that may deflect the focus toward procedural and bureaucratic minutiae rather than substantive issues.